Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 6a.
 Availability at my institution

 6b.
-How crucial is the adherence to appropriate discharge policies, to prevent premature discharge of patients e.g. due to pressure on bed availability, in affecting missed complications and failure to rescue (FTR) in your institution?
+How crucial do you rate the presence and adherence to appropriate discharge policies such as fit-to-discharge checklists, e.g. to prevent premature discharge of patients due to reduced bed availability, in affecting the potential underdiagnosis of complications and FTR rates?

 Not at all